roman-milk/roman-milk.github.io/friends-husband.md

+===

- ****** Friend's Husband ****** byStoryTeller07© Elizabeth's inner muscles flexed followed by her hips until her whole body began to quiver.
+Elizabeth's inner muscles flexed followed by her hips until her whole body began to quiver.
 "Oh!
 Yes!" she yelled.
 The sound of triumph seemed to start Dorothy off too.
 She pushed back on his fingers wanting more but his fingers were enough to orgasm with short stuttering gasps.

  Tom couldn't hold back anymore he came in a flood of built up pressure.
 He felt every drop spurt again and again.
 For a moment it seemed it might continue for ever emptying his entire body of fluid leaving him a dry husk.